 Music Develops Sleep Efficiency

 The total amount of time a person spends in bed is the ratio of the amount of time he really spends sleeping.
-Lower sleep efficiency may be a sign of disturbed sleep with many awakenings, difficulty going asleep at first, or waking up too early and having trouble falling back asleep.
+Lower sleep efficiency may be a sign of disturbed sleep with many awakenings, difficulty going sleep at first, or waking up too early and having trouble falling back asleep.

 According to a recent review of the literature, music is a successful treatment for both short-term and long-term sleep disturbances.
 The study found that the therapeutic effects of music on sleep grew greater with time, suggesting that the more frequently a person uses music to fall asleep, the more successful the practice may be.